 MSc by Research Informatics: ILCC: Language Processing, Speech Technology, Information Retrieval, Cognition - 2 Years (Part-time)

-If want to be considered for school funded PhD scholarships you must apply by one of two rounds:
+If you want to be considered for School funded PhD scholarships you must apply by one of two rounds:

 - School of Informatics Graduate School